Tina4Documentation

 Install the tina4 CLI with one command, then run tina4 setup to scaffold your first project.

-v3.13.39 (2026-06-21) - full notes
+Register Now ->v3.13.52 (2026-07-04) - full notes

-Highlights since v3.12.3 - the v3.13 line unified the cache backend (memory, file, redis, valkey, memcached, mongodb, database), gave queues a full lifecycle (priority pop, retry backoff, automatic dead-lettering), added a request-scoped query cache, shipped live dev tooling over WebSocket and the /__dev/mcp endpoint, hardened the ORM and database layer to fail loud, and ran a broad security pass.
+Highlights since v3.12.3 - the v3.13 line unified the cache backend (memory, file, redis, valkey, memcached, mongodb, database), gave queues a full lifecycle (priority pop, retry backoff, automatic dead-lettering), added a request-scoped query cache, shipped live dev tooling over WebSocket and a Streamable HTTP /__dev/mcp endpoint, hardened the ORM and database layer to fail loud, and ran a broad security pass.
 See the full release notes for every version.

 Pick a language.
 Each book stands on its own: you can read Python cover-to-cover, then pick up the PHP book later and recognise every pattern.

-Every book has a printable PDF with a clickable table of contents.
+node:http, file-based routing, ESM-only.stream_select server, zero composer deps in core.Every book has a printable PDF with a clickable table of contents.
 Every chapter stays in sync with the code: release notes, version numbers, and example output are regenerated with every point release.

 Python, Node.js, PHP, and Ruby share the same project structure, CLI, template syntax, route patterns, and .env variables.
 Learn one, know all four.